 Analytics are extremely valuable because you can dissect the data to understand what works, what doesn’t, and how you can make improvements to improve your marketing results as a financial advisor.
 Facebook as a marketing channel is unlike any other because it allows you to see detailed metrics in real-time while your campaign runs, allowing you to make tweaks and optimizations immediately to the running ad.
 Snail mail, for example, is one of few other forms of outbound marketing channels to reach untapped prospects, but it doesn’t even come close when it comes to the depth and timeliness of the analytics that you can gain from it.
 For example, when the metrics show that the ad is getting stale, you can make quick changes to the text and the image to refresh it.
 While it takes a constant effort, the result will, again, be a stronger ROI on your ad campaign.

 Find the Right Expert

-Most financial advisors turn to a dedicated manager or a third-party to run marketing campaigns on Facebook.
-Finding the right person or firm is critical to achieve success, because simply knowing “how to buy Facebook ads” isn’t enough.
+Most financial advisors turn to a dedicated manager or a third party to run marketing campaigns on Facebook.
+Finding the right person or firm is critical to achieving success, because simply knowing “how to buy Facebook ads” isn’t enough.
 To be successful, your Facebook expert should understand: 1.
 Consumer behavior of the 50+ demographic, 2.
 Dynamics of the financial industry, 3.
 Compliance, 4.
 Lead capture mechanisms, and 5.
 How to nurture and modify campaigns.
 Just as picking the right financial advisor is vital to great financial success, keep in mind that picking the right personnel for Facebook marketing can make a big difference in the success of your campaign.